Note: If you’re looking for step-by-step instructions on installing Fugue Platform, check out Hello World, Part 1: Fugue Quick Setup.

 - EC2 Security Group

-Modifying the following options in the
+Setting the following fields in the

 conductor block of the

-CloudFormation stack in different ways:
+will affect the CloudFormation stack in different ways:

 - The default region in which the CloudFormation stack is deployed